Back To Top

 Not available in half sizes

 Teva is a brand synonymous with quality and comfort, which is why I am always keen to try new launches.
-One of their latest products is the Teva Trailwinder Low walking shoe, which is described as an "everyday trail shoe".
+I tried the Teva Trailwinder Low walking shoe, which is described as an "everyday trail shoe", and the name is perfect as these are the most comfortable walking shoes I've worn over the last year.

 Teva designs always offer something unique, and these Trailwinders are no exception.
 Available in sizes 3 to 9 and four colourways, with an attractive pattern along the side of the shoe, I found these to be true to size.
 Maybe they were a touch too snug initially, but they will mould to my feet in time.
 They also include a ‘navilock internal bootie’, which helps secure your foot into position, and a reinforced toe cap, so they provide the stability you want from walking shoes.